mathspp/mathspp/pages/02.blog/building-a-python-compiler-and-interpreter-08-booleans/item.md

 ===

-# Building a Python compiler and interpreter – 08 Booleans

 This is the 8th article of the [“Building a Python compiler and interpreter” series][series-link], so make sure you've gone through the first seven articles before tackling this one!

 The code that serves as a starting point for this article is [the tag v0.7.0 of the code in this GitHub repository](https://github.com/mathspp/building-a-python-compiler-and-interpreter/tree/v0.7.0).